VNG-Realisatie/authorization-decision-log/specifications.md

 #### Examples (non-normative)

-In the example below we extend the holiday approval request example by describe the version of the language used by the PDP and the configuration of the `can-sign-api` PIP.
+In the example below we extend the holiday approval request example by describing the version of the language used by the PDP and the configuration of the `can-sign-api` PIP.

 <aside class="example" title="Log record of denied holiday approval">